 - Assist with special projects as assigned.

-- Must be at least 17 years old at time of application; and may not be more than 19 years old at time of appointment.
-Individuals born after November 25, 1996 –or– before August 3, 1994 do not qualify.
+- Must be at least 17 years old at time of application; and may not be more than 19 years old on the starting date of the Fire Cadet Class.
+Individuals born after December 5th, 1997 –or– before September 1st, 1995 are not qualified for this Fire Cadet examination.

 - Physically able to perform Fire Cadet – and eventually Firefighter – training and job duties.